-7 Surprising Facts About Winter Holiday Plants
+7 Surprising Facts About Holiday Flowers and Plants

 Get in a festive mood with these surprising facts about your favorite holiday plants, like Christmas cactus, amaryllis and poinsettia.

-Poinsettias Are Popular Plants
+Poinsettias Are Even More Popular Than You Think

-Christmas Trees Are a Top Crop
+Christmas Trees Are a Top Farm Crop

-A Festive State Tree
+Delaware Has a Festive State Tree

-This Dwarf Christmas Tree Can Be Giant
+This Dwarf Christmas Tree Can Grow Giant